personinblack/black/README.md

 the `customElement` will act just like the `liveElement`.

-so you have to customize this `CustomElement` and make it yours!
+so you have to customize this `CustomElement` and make it yours! compare `LiveElement` and `BasicElement` to see how you can customize your `CustomElement`.

 ---